IATI/web-terms/docs/privacy-policy.rst

 SuiteCRM Ltd,  73 Stirling Business Centre, Wellgreen Place, Stirling, FK8 2DZ, Scotland.
 See their `privacy policy <https://suitecrm.com/privacy-policy/>`_.
 SuiteCRM provide CRM software that we use to deliver our services.

 WSO2 (UK) Limited, Appledram barns, Birdham Road, Chichester, West Sussex, UK, PO20 7EQ.
 See their `privacy policy <https://wso2.com/asgardeo/privacy-policy/>`_.
 WSO2 provide identity management software that we use to deliver our services.

+Hertza L.L.C., doing business as ZeroBounce, a Nevada limited liability company with its principal place of business at 10 E. Yanonali St., Santa Barbara, California 93101.
+See their `privacy policy <https://www.zerobounce.net/privacy-policy/>`_ and `statement of data retention <https://www.zerobounce.net/docs/frequently-asked-questions/data-security-and-privacy/are-my-emails-stored-after-verification/>`_.
+ZeroBounce provide email address verification that we use to deliver our services and maintain our records.

 7. Your Rights